 - Use of fuel containing alcohol above the percentage specified by government regulations is not recommended and can result in the following problems in the fuel system components:

-- Starting and operating difficulties.
+- Starting and operating difficulties

 - Deterioration of rubber or plastic parts.

 - Corrosion of metal parts.

 - Damage to internal engine parts.

 - Inspect frequently for the presence of fuel leaks or other fuel system abnormalities if you suspect the presence of alcohol in gasoline exceeds the current government regulations.

-- Alcohol blended fuels attract and hold moisture which may lead to fuel phase separation and can re-
+- Alcohol blended fuels attract and hold moisture which may lead to fuel phase separation and can result in engine performance problems or engine damage.